exponea/exponea-android-sdk/Documentation/push-notifications.md

 - Set the "No restrictions" option in the battery saver options for your app.
 - And (probably) most important, turn off `Memory and MIUI Optimization` under `Developer Options`.

-### Push notification token is missing after anonymization
+### Push notification token is missing after stopIntegration()

-Your app may be using `Exponea.anonymize()` as a sign out feature.

-Keep in mind that invoking the `anonymize` method will remove the push notification token from storage.
-Your application should retrieve a valid token manually before using any push notification features.
-You may do this directly after `anonymize` or before or after `identifyCustomer`, depending on your push notifications usage.
+`Exponea.stopIntegration()` clears the locally stored push notification token.
+The SDK cannot recover the token, and a subsequent `init()` is called without a stored token — even though the host app may still hold a valid token it received earlier from the push service.

+After `stopIntegration()` followed by a later `init()`, the host app must call `trackPushToken()` (FCM) or `trackHmsPushToken()` (HMS) again after each `init()`, passing the token it already holds.
+See [Re-tracking the push token after stopIntegration()](https://documentation.bloomreach.com/engagement/docs/android-sdk-tracking#re-tracking-the-push-token-after-stopintegration).

+> 📘 Note
+>
+> Unlike `stopIntegration()`, `Exponea.anonymize()` does not clear the locally stored push token.
+The SDK automatically invalidates the token on the previous customer profile and re-tracks the same token against the new anonymous customer profile.
+No manual token re-tracking is required after `anonymize()`.

 > 📘
 >